Category Archives: Video

 Kryz Bojanowski: Well that’s actually I am getting there.

 Charles Runels: I think so to be plain that this is not a lotion that you cook up at the local dime store.
-This has a lot of thought that you're allowing us to make it part of our procedure, because I think we have an amazing group of doctors working-- we are now in over 50 countries and it's about 2,000 of us--really brilliant physicians in multiple universities.
-And I've had a lot of people bring stuff to our group that I've said "no" to for 8 years.
-It went from nothing was good enough for us to now I'm actually honored that we're able to offer this as part of our procedure, because I think it obviously it contains a big piece of the life of a brilliant man built into it.
-So I'm very grateful that-
+This has a lot of thought that you’re allowing us to make it part of our procedure, because I think we have an amazing group of doctors working– we are now in over 50 countries and it’s about 2,000 of us–really brilliant physicians in multiple universities.
+And I’ve had a lot of people bring stuff to our group that I’ve said “no” to for 8 years.
+It went from nothing was good enough for us to now I’m actually honored that we’re able to offer this as part of our procedure, because I think it obviously it contains a big piece of the life of a brilliant man built into it.
+So I’m very grateful that-

 Kryz Bojanowski: The honor is the product.
 I also feel that this product really fits perfectly into your strategy, because of it effect on the strength of the blood vessels; and also in the skin, the regenerative, the healing potential on the skin, which I think is going to be very well matched with your products.
 Which needs to be introduced by puncturing the skin gently and this product is going to allow those patches to go away in no time.
 I think it’s the perfect match.

 Charles Runels: Yes!
-When we use PRP, we have biopsy studies that show the PRP causes neovascularization, fibroblast activity, and the idea that we now have a cream that does the same thing at the same time--it's no wonder that we're seeing really miraculous results.
-We have other procedures, other than facial procedures, that we're doing.
+When we use PRP, we have biopsy studies that show the PRP causes neovascularization, fibroblast activity, and the idea that we now have a cream that does the same thing at the same time–it’s no wonder that we’re seeing really miraculous results.
+We have other procedures, other than facial procedures, that we’re doing.
 For example, we have a procedure where we use PRP therapy [Vampire Wing Lift™] to regenerate some of the appearance and the function of the labia and some of the sexual tissues.
 Anecdotally, some patients told me that even post waxing the labia using this has a calming effect and a healing effect.
 Waxing can be pretty brutal to the skin or just shaving.
 Post shaving the labia where the tissues are so fragile, using [Alter™] afterwards can have an amazing effect.

 Just think about the drugs.
 You do thousands of test and millions of dollars; and you put it in the hands of the consumers, and they reflect back at you because there’s a sizable number of people using it, and then stuff you haven’t thought about starts to be known.
 It’s going to be fun over the next few years to see what happens when we put it in the hands of our providers and in the hands of thousands of patients.